 Too many Americans live paycheck to paycheck, which is a small step from financial disaster.
 63% of Americans have been living like this since COVID-19 hit.
 There has been a vast increase in credit card use and eventually, there will be a repayment crisis.

 It isn’t just the credit cards that are coming due.
 Many Americans are also concerned about missing a mortgage payment, paying taxes, and paying everyday bills.
 Medical debt is a major concern as well.

 According to Forbes, “37% of survey respondents were concerned about their ability to pay for medical care in 2021; 53% of families with children feared they might not be able to pay their medical bills.”

 These struggling employees desperately need a viable solution.
 This is where a financial workplace wellness program comes in.

 A Holistic Approach

-Financial stress is replaced by a well-thought-out plan, supported by actions that ultimately help your employees reach their financial goals.
-The employee will finally, backed by the right financial education, be able to manage their money instead of letting their debts manage them.
+With the help of financial wellness programs, a well-thought-out plan replaces financial stress.
+Backed by the right financial education, employees will finally be able to manage their money instead of letting their debts manage them.

 What Is Financial Workplace Wellness?

 The workplace naturally lends itself to financial workplace wellness programs.
-Reducing financial stress has serious benefits for employees and employers including increased productivity and reducing long-term expenses for the employer.
-Savvy employers have the enthusiasm to make these valuable programs available to their employees.
+Reducing financial stress has serious benefits for employees and employers.
+These include increased productivity and reduced long-term expenses for the employer.